Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 - You can connect different types of sensors to the same bus.

-- Kernel supported 1-Wire temperature sensor types
+- Kernel supported 1-Wire temperature sensor types are:
   - DS18S20     ±0.5°C Accuracy from -10°C to +85°C (obsolete)
   - DS1822
   - DS18B20     ±0.5°C Accuracy from -10°C to +85°C